Medical Laboratory Technology Frequently Asked Questions

 An accurate answer can be obtained once EFSC has an official copy of your transcript.
-Forward a copy of your transcripts to the EFSC Admissions Office and the MLT Department, and we will evaluate your transcript and accept as many of your previous courses as possible.
+Send an official copy of your transcripts to the EFSC Admissions Office and the MLT Department, and EFSC will evaluate your transcript and accept as many of your previous courses as possible.
 Remember, only courses completed with a grade of "C" or better are transferable.

 Question 12: I am already a Phlebotomist.
 Will I qualify for a waiver of any MLT courses?